About those velvet ropes

 ’2007: Content was King.
 2008: Context is King.
 In 2009?
 Conversation will be King.’

-At this point however, I had to dash off to do a presentation for SpinVox and never got the chance to elaborate on that thought any further.
+At that point however, I had to dash off to do a presentation for SpinVox and never got the chance to elaborate on that thought any further.

 The content in this instance is the aforementioned downloadable premium additions to your handset.
 During my job at Mobizines (and subsequently Mippin), we were still seeing presentation after presentation and report after report, all supporting (or at least purporting to) this concept – as late as this time last year in fact.